turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 State is what something *is*.
 Behavior is what something *does*.
 In the previous activity, our *Class* was refrigerator.
 We modeled the state of a refrigerator by defining the attributes "color", "size", and "food items".
 We modeled the behavior of a refrigerator by defining the methods "add food", "remove food", and "change temperature".

 An *Instance* or *Object* is a concrete representation of a *Class*.
-In the previous activity, "small staff refrigerator" is a specific *Instance* of the Regrigerator *Class*.
+In the previous activity, "small staff refrigerator" is a specific *Instance* of the Refrigerator *Class*.
 We can also say that "small staff refrigerator" is a Refrigerator *Object*.
 Do not get confused by the terms *Instance* an *Object*.
 They mean the exact same thing (for now).

 Think of a Class like a blueprint for a house and an Instance as an actual house.
 The blueprint is a just an idea of how the house should be built, and the house is the realization of that blueprint.